OMAM_v5_Splash_NoBG.png

 We fight not because we believe we can destroy the Machines, but because surrender is not an option.
 For as long as one human stands, R.A.I.S.E will stand.

-WE WILL FIND A WAY
+WE WILL FIND A WAY.

 Of Men and Machines is a turn-based strategy card game focused on resource management and territorial control.
-Two or more players alternate between attacking and defending across a series of rounds to build defenses, launch attacks, and gain control over the playfield by any means necessary.
+Two or more players alternate between attacking and defending across a series of rounds to build defenses, launch attacks, and gain control over the Playfield by any means necessary.

 Understanding Keywords